dream-19/RecipesWebProject/RecipesStorage/ReadMe.txt

 DELETE http://localhost:8080/recipeStorage/recipes (delete all the recipes) GET  http://localhost:8080/recipeStorage/recipes/count (count the number of recipes)

+A post request for a recipe must specify
+{
+    "title": "YourRecipeTitle",
+    "serving": servingNumber,
+    "time": timeInMinutes,
+    "difficulty": "Easy or Medium or Hard",
+}

+A post request for a recipe can also specify
+{
+    "description": "YourRecipeDescription",
+    "photo": "YourRecipePhotoBase64String"
+}

 - for the ingredients:
 GET http://localhost:8080/recipeStorage/ingredients (all the ingredients) GET http://localhost:8080/recipeStorage/recipes/{recipe_id}/ingredients (ingredients of a recipe)